 To maximize your time and earnings with Respondent, it’s a good idea to follow these best practices.

 Set a reminder to log in weekly to check for new studies.
-Unlike other survey sites, Respondent doesn’t proactively message members to let them know about new opportunities.
+Unlike other survey sites, Respondent doesn’t proactively message you to let you know about new opportunities.